68593018/shameplant/English/Ielts/Writing/Essay/README.md

 , whilst conventional medicine is available without charge, many people are prepared to pay considerable sums for alternatives.
 If they were totally unhelpful, it would be surprising if this continued.

+I strongly believe that conventional medicine and alternative therapies can and shoud coexist.
+They have different strenghts, and can both be used effecviely to target particular medical problems.
+The best situation would be for alternative therapies to be used to support and complement conventional medicine.